-As an example, consider a shopping plaza which typically was considered stabilized when it was 85% occupied, prior to the pandemic.
-Today, shopping centers may be looking at an entirely different ratio with more vacancies.
+As an example, consider a shopping plaza which typically was considered to be stabilized when it was 85% occupied, prior to COVID-19.
+By January 2021, shopping centers may be looking at an entirely different ratio with more vacancies.
 Decreased occupancy rates at the property at issue and the overall market are just a couple of factors that will help property owners obtain lower property tax bills.